Daryl Spencer

 He then played for the Hankyu Braves in the Pacific League in Japan between 1964 and 1972, hitting an additional 152 home runs.
-He also was credited with inventing the concept of hitting for the cycle in NPB.
+He also was credited with introducing the concept of hitting for the cycle in NPB.
 As the story goes, on July 16, 1965, he finished the cycle with a triple against the Kintetsu Buffaloes, and absolutely celebrated it.
 Japanese media was confused about it, so they asked Spencer why he had celebrated on that triple.
 His response was simply that he questioned that they did not have it there, and stated that in MLB, hitting for the cycle was a major achievement.
 After NPB dug through records, it was discovered that hitting for the cycle happened 23 times before, so NPB made and gave awards to the players who managed to hit for the cycle.
 He was also on the road to winning an offensive Triple Crown that season, but in 5 games, he was intentionally walked on all his plate appearances, to the point that supposedly, he held his bat the other way around in one at bat in protest, wanting the pitcher to strike him out.
 This incident would be similar to the Sadaharu Oh single season home run incident many years later, with foreigners Randy Bass, Tuffy Rhodes, and Alex Cabrera, where they would get intentionally walked to prevent them from breaking Oh's single season home run record of 55.

 His pro baseball career included 20 seasons spanning 24 years.
 He was inducted into the Kansas Baseball Hall of Fame in 1971.